-What’s The Textbook Definition Of A Franchise?
+The Definition Of A Franchise

-That’s because these days, it’s way too risky these days to go out and buy a franchise just because it’s “hot,” or because you’ve, “always wanted to own a sub shop.”
+That’s because these days, it’s way too risky to go out and buy a franchise just because it’s “hot,” or because you’ve, “always wanted to own a restaurant.”

-Here’s my non-legal definition;
+Here’s my non-legal definition of a franchise;

 The entrepreneur (the franchisor) has invented a business, and its model, and is looking to replicate it, by partnering with people that would like an opportunity to own their own business, while building equity for themselves and their families.
 The franchisor’s own money is invested up front, while company growth is leveraged by using other people’s money.
 (The franchisees.)

-Here’s a the textbook-style definition;
+Now, here’s a the textbook-style franchise definition;

 A franchise typically involves the granting by one party (the franchisor) to another party (the franchisee) the right to carry on a particular name or trade mark, according to an identified system.
 Franchises are usually located within a territory or at one specific location, for an agreed upon term.
 The franchisee is granted a franchise license to use the franchise company’s trademarks, systems, signage, software, and other proprietary tools and systems in accordance with the guidelines set forth in the franchise contract.